matthiaszeller/home-server/README.md

 # Home Server

-The Home Server setup adopts a refined two-tier Docker stack architecture with dual Nginx instances to enhance security and flexibility.
-Nginx A serves as the edge-facing reverse proxy for secure external communications, while Nginx B handles internal SSL termination and forwards requests to the rootless Docker stack.
-This document outlines the updated setup and configuration process, emphasizing the new communication flow, security considerations, and development guidelines.
+The Home Server project is designed as a robust and secure platform for personal infrastructure management using two Docker stacks.
+It consists of various services, including web-facing and internal utilities, each isolated within Docker containers to maximize security and operational efficiency.
+The primary components of the infrastructure setup include two Nginx instances, `edge` and `internal`, serving as internet-facing and internal reverse proxies, respectively.

 ## Overview of Design

+Containers are discriminated between *infrastructure* and *services*.

+### Versioning

+Each container is versioned via a variable in the `version.py` file in each corresponding directory.
+Version bumps are done with `python bumpversion.py <service> <part>`.

 ### Security Considerations

 #### Secure Communications
-- **SSL for External Communication (Nginx A)**: Utilizes SSL certificates from known CAs (e.g., Let's Encrypt) for secure communications between Nginx A and the end-users, ensuring data confidentiality and integrity.
+- **SSL for External Communication (Nginx A)**: Utilizes SSL certificates from known CAs (e.g., Let's Encrypt) for secure communications between Nginx A and the end-users
 - **Internal Communication**:
-  - **mTLS between Nginx A and Nginx B**: Implements Mutual TLS (mTLS) for secure internal communication between the two Nginx instances, ensuring both parties authenticate each other.
+  - **mTLS between Nginx edge and Nginx internal**: Implements Mutual TLS (mTLS) for secure internal communication between the two Nginx instances, ensuring both parties authenticate each other.
-  - Communication between Nginx B and services occurs within a Docker bridge network, without SSL, relying on Docker's network isolation for security.
+  - Communication between Nginx internal and services occurs within a Docker bridge network, without SSL, relying on Docker's network isolation for security.

-#### User Identity Management
+#### User Identity Management for Protected Zone
 - **Authentication via Vouch**: User identity is enforced through a Vouch whitelist, along with the forwarding of user identity information contained within the `X-Vouch-Idp-Token` header by Nginx to the application.
 - **Token Verification**: Applications can verify user identity by parsing the `X-Vouch-Idp-Token`, which follows the format `<base64-header>.<base64-payload>.<base64-signature>`.